-However if you run your own SQL script, it should be noted that Dimensions RM requires both the user account ICDBA and its associated password to be in upper case.
+However if you run your own SQL script, it should be noted that Dimensions RM requires the user account ICDBA to be upper case and the associated password is case sensitive.

 For the Serena-Supplied Runtime RDBMS, the default password for SYS is ${\sf CHANGE}$ ON INSTALL.